-In the Codex Regius, lines 48-51 are placed at the beginning of the encounter between Erpr and his brothers (before line 43 in this text), but this seems an obvious mistake.
+In the Codex Regius, lines 48-51 are placed at the beginning of the encounter between Erpr and his brothers (before line 43 in this text), but this seems an obvious mistake, even though Hines (2007, 184-88) puts forward an argument in favour of the manuscript ordering of the lines.
 Line 43 clearly introduces the scene, which Hamðir and Sorli begin by decrying Erpr's offer of help (presumably because they regard him as an outsider and beneath them).
 His reply that he would help them as one foot or hand helps the other recalls versions of the story in which they later stumble on the way to carry out their revenge and realise the truth of his words (see SnE Skáldskaparmál ch.
 42, Volsunga saga ch.
 44 and cf. Dronke 1969, 199-202).
 The poet may have omitted the latter half of this motif for the sake of brevity, and/or because it was so well known that it could be assumed from Erpr's words here.
 However, their killing of him is well motivated by his suggestion that they are cowardly (using what is probably a proverb).
 They have had to endure this damaging insult from their mother, but will not tolerate it from their bastard brother.